 Sally Reading is a professional Clarinet teacher based in Cambridge offering high quality Clarinet lessons for students of all ages.
 Her lessons are always enjoyable and engaging.
 Please check out the Clarinet Lessons Cambridge page for more information.

-Katherine Lacy is an industry standard Clarinet teacher based in Chester offering tuition for students of all ages.
+Irene Lawson is an industry standard Clarinet teacher based in Chester offering tuition for students of all ages.
 She will always embrace the opportunity to begin training new students.
 She is keen to make the most of your practice time and pursue your musical goals.

 Emma is a professional Clarinet teacher in the Sheffield area offering informative and enjoyable lessons for students of all ages in a wide range of styles.
 Whether you are a complete beginner or an advanced player, exam driven or learning just for fun, do not hesitate to contact her to see how she can help you on your musical journey.